 It was about then that the trouble began.
 Cosworth hit the wall in its efforts to produce a viable racing version of the Vega.
 The standard aluminum block castings turned out to have a safe limit of 270 hp (201 kW), 20–30 hp (15–22 kW) shy of what a Formula 2 version of the Chevrolet engine would need.
 (By this time, Cosworth’s Ford-based BDA twin-cam engine was making around 240 hp (179 kW) in Group 2 rally tune.)
 The only solution was to make extensive changes to the Chevrolet’s block casting process, which the Massena engine plant was neither able nor willing to undertake; Cosworth finally gave up in the spring of 1973.

 Meanwhile, Chevrolet’s street version, originally slated for a mid-1973 introduction, was running behind schedule.
-Wade had hoped for 185 hp (138 kW) in street form, but noise and emissions regulations made that impossible and even at 130–140 net horsepower (97–104 kW), he and McPherson still not sure the twin-cam engine could pass the EPA’s 50,000-mile (80,000-km) durability test.
+Wade had hoped for 185 hp (138 kW) in street form, but noise and emissions regulations made that impossible. ven at 130–140 net horsepower (97–104 kW), he and McPherson were still not sure the twin-cam engine could pass the EPA’s 50,000-mile (80,000-km) durability test.
 (McPherson, for his part, maintained that the whole project was a hopeless boondoggle.)
 They finally opted to delay emissions certification rather than risk failing the time-consuming durability test and having to start over.

 Unfortunately, the 1974 model year came and went and the car was still not ready.
 As Wade and McPherson had feared, the twin-cam engine failed its EPA durability test.
 Not only did that mean starting over, the engine would now have to meet the more stringent 1975 standards, which would require adding air injection (something Wade had hoped to avoid), a catalytic converter, and changes to support the use of unleaded gasoline.
 The revised engine didn’t complete its durability testing until January 1975 and didn’t receive its EPA certification until March.
 As a result, the Cosworth Vega’s public debut was delayed until April 17, late in the model year and almost two years after the original announcement.